barbazul/1kfa/mod_guide_gm.md

 # GM Guide

-This guide is intended for a Deckahedron World Game Master (GM).
+This guide is intended for a Game Master (GM).

-Read this guide if you are the volunteer among your friends to run the game.
+Read this guide if you are the volunteer among your friends to run the game of A Thousand Faces of Adventure (from here forward abbreviated to 1kFA).
 Your responsibilities are:

- * pitch the idea of playing Deckahedron World to your friends
+ * pitch the idea of playing 1kFA to your friends
  * know, teach, and follow the rules
  * give Non-Player Characters (NPCs) names, voices, motivations, and behaviour